1871fotc/fotc/docs/walks/anchors-aweigh.md

 -->

-## William Collin <small>(12-56-22)</small>
+## William Collin <small>(12‑56‑22)</small>

 William, a master mariner, was born on 30 August 1834 at Great Wakering, Essex, the ninth of thirteen children of John Collin, a Suffolk farmer and his wife Sarah, née Viner.
-After only a basic education, fourteen-year-old William was working in the coastal coal trade and later on barges in the Thames.
+After only a basic education, fourteen‑year‑old William was working in the coastal coal trade and later on barges in the Thames.
 He left for Australia via Panama in 1854.
 Surviving a shipwreck 800 km off the Queensland coast, he eventually arrived in Sydney, via Calcutta!

 He married Eliza Baker of Newton on Christmas Day 1857 at Stephen’s, Camperdown.
-He worked on the Sydney waterfront until he could afford to purchase and refit a 25-ton vessel.
-He sailed this ship to Brisbane, where he settled with his family (which would eventually comprise thirteen children), and commenced a freight service to near-by coastal ports.
+He worked on the Sydney waterfront until he could afford to purchase and refit a 25‑ton vessel.
+He sailed this ship to Brisbane, where he settled with his family (which would eventually comprise thirteen children), and commenced a freight service to near‑by coastal ports.
 William's other interest was the salvaging and breaking of ships.
 He was also engaged by the Queensland Government to lay submarine cables.

-William’s son and namesake was said to be the first Queensland-born sailor to receive his master’s certificate.
+William’s son and namesake was said to be the first Queensland‑born sailor to receive his master’s certificate.

 <!--